SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Main_Release_10.4/Cube_10.4.0_features_changes.md

   > [!NOTE]
   > Priority of profile parameter value overrides:
   >
-  > 1. Resource usage parameter overrides
+  > 1. Values defined in the parameter overrides (stored in the booking)
-  > 1. Resource usage profile instance
+  > 1. Values defined in the profile instance
-  > 1. Resource usage profile definition
+  > 1. Values defined in the profile definition

 To be able to use the *BookingData* component, you will need